Judahabraham15/Jshare/README.md

-Jshare is a lightning-fast file-sharing platform that lets you upload files and instantly get a shareable link — no complicated steps, no waiting around.
+Jshare is a lightning-fast file-sharing platform that lets you upload files and instantly get a shareable link — no complicated steps, no waiting around.Just 3 clicks and then BOOM💥.

 Built with React, TypeScript, Node.js, Express.js, and Multer, Jshare is designed for speed, simplicity, and reliability.
+And used ImageKit for File Storage.

 ✨ Features
 - ⚡ Instant Uploads — Upload files and get a shareable link in seconds.